Boiico/Feul.Node/README.md

 fuel-core-keygen new --key-type peering
 ```

-#In this section, copy the p2p key and store it in a safe place.
+ℹ️ #In this section, copy the p2p key and store it in a safe place.

 ✅  Step 14 📍